StevensMark/Coding-Helper/index.md

-# Coding Workout
 Practice these coding skills daily until they become part of working memory.

 *****

-## Build new project using Bitbucket
+# Build new project using Bitbucket

 1. Create new repository in Bitbucket
 2. Clone repository to local machine